jimmy2046/sample_app_heroku_2/README.md

 [LICENSE.md](LICENSE.md) for details.

 ## Deployment
+[https://warm-ravine-91766.herokuapp.com/](https://warm-ravine-91766.herokuapp.com/) (live production, no mail server)<br />
-This project is hosted by Heroku on (https://warm-ravine-91766.herokuapp.com/).
-As of time of writing, the production version is completed for chapter 13.
+This project is hosted by Heroku.
+All 14 chapters were completed on July 31, 2017.
 The chapter 11 and 12 are skipped, so the email server is disabled.

-## New Getting started 2.0
+## Getting started 2.0
-Clone the app to your folder and change the Github remote push and pull addresses
+If you are using Ubuntu Linux with Ruby on Rails installed, you can clone the app to your folder and change the Github remote push and pull addresses
 ```
 $ cd ~
 $ git clone https://github.com/jimmy2046/sample_app_heroku_2 your_new_folder